JC-LL/ruby_rtl/README.md

-# RubyRTL
+# RubyRTL : Ruby-on-gates !

 RubyRTL is an experimental Ruby DSL that aims at :
 - Describing Digital circuits in Ruby, at the RTL level
-- Generating synthésizable VHDL for FPGAs or ASICs
+- Generating synthesizable VHDL for FPGAs or ASICs

 ## How to install ?
 The recommanded version of RubyRTL is uploaded on RubyGems, so that can simply be installed on a Linux box, by typing (use of rvm recommended):